libraryofcelsus/Aetherius_AI_Assistant/readme.md

 -Implemented new system for memory recall

 -Added Debug output scripts, these print all of the internal loops that are hidden in the other scripts.

-0.031

--Reworked some internal prompts, internal monologue consistancy issue should be fixed.

--Various Bug Fixes

 ## Future Plans
 -Give Aetherius tools like web-search